grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 # Configure Grafana Mimir ingester circuit breakers

+## Background

+The circuit breaker pattern prevents an application from repeatedly trying to execute an operation that is likely to fail.
+A circuit breaker monitors the number of recent failures that have occurred, and uses this information to decide whether to allow a new operation to proceed, or simply return an exception immediately.
+In case of a failing operation, a circuit breaker allows an application to proceed with its execution, without waiting for the failure cause to be fixed.
+Since the failing operation is immediately rejected, the application doesn't retry to execute it, reducing this way its CPU usage.

+The circuit breaker pattern typically operates in 3 main states: `closed`, `open` and `half-open`.
+In the `closed` state, a circuit breaker operates normally, forwarding all the requests to the application it protects.
+In the `open` state, the circuit breaker immediately stops forwarding requests to the failing application, effectively isolating it.
+After a specified timeout period in the `open` state, the circuit breaker transitions to the `half-open`, where it forwards a limited number of trial requests to the application and monitors their execution.
+Successful trial requests indicate application recovery, and the circuit breaker transitions back to the `closed` state.
+Failing trial requests indicate that the issues persist, and the circuit breaker transitions back to the `open` state.

 ## How do Grafana Mimir Ingester circuit breakers work?

 A request to a resource protected by a circuit breaker follows these steps: